Jungian Synchronicity: Decoding the Psychology of Meaningful Coincidences

 Experiencing Synchronicity Physically

-For those with a certain level of energetic sensitivity, who are more connected to their subtle energy body, there’s a visceral sensory experience that occurs in the presence of meaningful coincidences.
+For those with a certain level of energetic sensitivity who are more connected to their subtle energy body, there’s a visceral sensory experience in the presence of meaningful coincidences.

 There’s often a tingling sensation, like an extra charge of qi energy coursing through you, especially up the spine and into the brain region.